Pravargav/Amadeus/English/sentences.md

 -> I’m going upstairs to hang the washed clothes/laundry.

--> I caused her to fall from bike.p

 -> Are you the only person who came to the office?

 -> Were you the only person who came to the office?” (use this if you’re talking about earlier today)